FXTD-ODYSSEY/mpdb/README.md

 With my effort, I find out that I use the maya.utils.processIdleEvents function to keep maya alive.
 However, Maya 2017 catch the execute event as the idle event and that will crash the maya after debug mode exit \_(:з」∠)_
 So I overwrite the execute button clicked event to fix this problems.
-the overwrite execute function running seamless like the maya original execute method,you probably do not feel it any way.
+The overwrite execute function running seamless like the maya original execute method,you probably do not feel it any way.

 ---